jboxberger/synology-gitlab/README.md

 - install/updated/uninstall procces rewrite
 - Feature: Uninstall and Keep Gitlab Data
 - Feature: Use individual database user and password.
-- Feature: Install on existing gitlab database and database
+- Feature: Install on existing gitlab database and files
 - Note: On Update you may need to specify the Databse User "gitlab" once